share

 HOW TO IMPROVE EHR INTEROPERABILITY

-The improvement of clinical data interoperability can be achieved in different ways.
+The improvement of clinical data compatibility can be achieved in different ways.
 Let's check the most-effective ways to improve EHR interoperability.

 Develop Cloud-Based Systems